 The following speeches by Abraham Lincoln represent a timespan of 27 years, during which Lincoln went from a relative unknown in Springfield, Illinois, to President of the United States.

-Arguably one of, if not the, greatest ever President of the United States (much of which is attributed to the quality of his character), Abraham Lincoln’s speeches are as quotable as they are important.
+Arguably one of, if not the, greatest ever president of the United States (much of which is attributed to the quality of his character), Abraham Lincoln’s speeches are as quotable as they are important.
+(If you’re interested in reading a collection of famous Abraham Lincoln quotes I have you covered.)

-The below speeches by Abraham Lincoln are ten on his most influential.
+The below speeches by Abraham Lincoln are ten of his most influential.

 Abraham Lincoln Speeches

-Click on a speech below to read the background to it; where and when it was delivered, and how it was received by those who were in the audience, or simply scroll down this page to read each speech one-by-one.
+Click on each of the Abraham Lincoln speeches below to read the background to it; where and when it was delivered, and how it was received by those who were in the audience, or simply scroll down this page to read each speech one-by-one.

 - Lyceum Address (1938)